sfischer13/awesome-eta/README.md

 ### Talks

+- [Introduction to Eta](https://www.youtube.com/watch?v=hmDLNO7Gkxs) - Introduction by the creator of Eta.
 - [Introduction to Eta](https://brianmckenna.org/files/presentations/lambdajam-2017-eta.pdf) - Introduction to the language and its origin.
 - [Using Eta](https://speakerdeck.com/filippovitale/using-eta-for-what-you-dont-like-writing-in-scala) - Comparison of Eta and Scala.
 - [Eta Fibers](https://rahulmutt.github.io/slides/fuconf17-eta-fibers/slides.html#1) - Concurrency on the JVM.